umj95/Latex-config/README.md

 The command `\mylilypond` calls for the `lyluatex` package, which requires an installation of [Lilypond](https://lilypond.org/) in order to work.
 If Lilypond is not installed in the expected location, the path can be specified as follows: `\usepackage[program=/path/to/executable]{lyluatex}` (line 6 in `mylilypond.sty`).

-The setup assumes that a koma document classes is used, such as `scrartcl`.
+The setup assumes that a koma document class is used, such as `scrartcl`.

 Custom fonts should be saved in a subfolder called **fonts** and invoked as follows: `\setmainfont[Path=fonts/]{fontname.otf}`
 `\setmonofont[Path=fonts/,Scale=MatchLowercase]{fontname.otf}`